nenoNaninu/RxWebSocket/README.md

 //send text
 //The Send function guarantees the transmission order using queue.
-//await for pushed to the queue.
-//It does not wait for the transmission to complete. await webSocketClient.Send("string or byte[]");
+//It doesn't wait for the transmission to complete. webSocketClient.Send("string or byte[]");

 //The SendInstant function ignores the queue used inside the Send function and sends it immediately.
 //await for transmission to complete.